tbosch/jasmine-ui/README.md

 1. include jasmine-ui.js as library into your test-code.
 2. write asynchronous jasmine tests, using the functions below.
+3. For debugging run the tests with the standalone html runner, and for continous integration use the js-test-driver runner.

 Preconditions:
 The page to be tested must be loaded from the same domain as the test code.